soos-io/kb-docs/CSA/AzureDevOps.md

 ### **Setup variables**

-Once installed search for the SOOS under tasks and proceed with the configuration.
+Once installed search for SOOS under tasks and proceed with the configuration.

 <img src="../assets/img/azure-task.png">